How to Get Appraisal on Jewelry

 Clean Your Jewelry

-Gently clean your piece at home.
-Use warm water and mild soap.
-Bright, clean jewelry is easier to inspect.
+Gently clean your piece at home using warm water and mild soap.
+This helps remove dirt and buildup, making it easier for the appraiser to see details clearly.

 How Often Should You Get Your Jewelry Appraised?